Spectal Harmonics: Bridging Spectral Embedding and Matrix Completion in Self-Supervised Learning: Experiments

 \section{Experiments}

-We first verify that the performance of the proposed representation learning is at least on par with the state-of-the-art methods.
-We then study the effect of the complexity of the projection head on the incoherence value and its connection to the downstream performance of the backbone against projection head outputs.
+First, we verify that the performance of the proposed formulation in~\eqref{eq:objective} and the corresponding loss function, denoted \rqmin\,, is at least on par with the state-of-the-art methods.
+We then study the effect of the complexity of the projection head on the incoherence and its connection with the downstream performance of the backbone against projection head outputs.

+Here we report the training hyperparameters for all of the experiments.
+As VICReg is extremely sensitive to the choice of hyperparameters (e.g. increasing learning rate with increased batch size negatively affects training -- learning diverges), we adopt the same hyperparameters for training \rqmin\; for a fair comparison.
+We follow the standard VICReg protocol adopted and finetuned for CIFAR-10/100 and ImageNet-100 in the library for self-supervised learning methods for visual representation learning \href{https://github.com/vturrisi/solo-learn/tree/main}{\textit{solo-learn}}~\cite{JMLR:v23:21-1155}.

+We train ResNet-18 backbone architecture with 3-layer MLP projection head (respective hidden dimensions: 2048-2048-2048).
+The batch size is 256 for CIFAR datasets and 512 for ImageNet-100.
+For pretraining, the learning rate schedule is linear warm-up for 10 epochs and cosine annealing, the optimizer is LARS with learning rate 0.3.
+For linear probe training, SGD with step learning rate schedule with steps at 60 and 80 epochs.
+The number of pre-training epochs is 1000 for CIFAR and 400 for ImageNet-100, downstream training -- 100 epochs.